Vehicular Homicide Cases

 Each case is unique, and discussing your situation with a lawyer helps determine which defenses apply.
 We work with clients to examine every angle, preparing them for what to expect during vehicular homicide trials and making sure they understand the legal process.
 By carefully considering these options, we help clients make informed decisions.

-Call Us for Help With the Challenges of Vehicular Homicide Trials
+Call Us for Help With the Challenges of Vehicular Homicide Cases

-Vehicular homicide trials can be emotionally and legally overwhelming for everyone involved.
-We guide clients through every step, explaining how negligence and intoxication affect their cases while advocating for fair treatment under the law.
+Vehicular homicide cases can be emotionally and legally overwhelming for everyone involved.
+We guide clients through every step, advocating for fair treatment under the law.
 We have locations in Fort Collins, Colorado, and serve clients in Loveland, Greeley, Windsor, and Evans.
 If you’re facing a vehicular homicide charge, contact The Leier Law Office LLC today to discuss your options and begin protecting your rights.